ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT places no new restrictions on cryptographic algorithms, retaining all the cryptographic flexibility of CWT, COSE, JWT and JOSE.

 EAT defines a means for nesting tokens and claims sets to accommodate composite devices that have multiple subsystems and multiple attesters.
-Full tokens with security envelopes may be embedded in an enclosing token.
+Tokens with security envelopes or bare claims sets may be embedded in an enclosing token.
 The nested token and the enclosing token do not have to use the same encoding (e.g., a CWT may be enclosed in a JWT).

-EAT adds the ability to detach claims sets and send them separately from a security enveloped EAT that contains a digest of the detached claims set.
+EAT adds the ability to detach claims sets and send them separately from a security-enveloped EAT that contains a digest of the detached claims set.

 This document registers no media or content types for the identification of the type of EAT, its serialization format or security envelope.
 The definition and registration of EAT media types is addressed in {{EAT.media-types}}.

-Finally, the notion of an EAT profile is introduced that facilitates the creation of narrowed definitions of EAT tokens for specific use cases in follow-on documents.
+Finally, the notion of an EAT profile is introduced that facilitates the creation of narrowed definitions of EATs for specific use cases in follow-on documents.

 ## Operating Model and RATS Architecture